codefresh-io/docs.codefresh.io/_docs/kb/articles/support-ticket-examples.md

 ---
-title: "How To: Support Ticket Templates"
+title: "How To: Create a Support Ticket"
-description:
+description: Create support tickets for bugs, feature requests using our templates"
 group: kb
 sub-group: articles
 toc: true